There are many choices when it comes to the music, podcast, and even news broadcasting channel that people listen to regularly.

 Aliasing can result in added bouts of silence or your original analog inputs being reproduced an octave lower.

-The good thing about using an audio interface is that most audio interfaces have built-in anti-aliasing filters.
+The good thing about using an audio interfaces is that most have built-in anti-aliasing filters.

 Simply put, through the anti-aliasing filter feature of your audio interface, you can easily avoid accidentally causing any distortions to your audio.

 Bit depth defines the possible amplitude levels that an audio interface user can use while recording each sample.